2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 - Distinction between Price Increase and Inflation:

-  A price increase can be sector-specific and induced by various factors, such as a decrease in OPEC oil production or unfavorable weather conditions for wheat.
+  A price increase can be sector-specific and induced by various factors, such as a decrease in OPEC oil production or unfavorable weather conditions affecting wheat production.
   Inflation, on the other hand, is defined by a generalized increase in prices across a range of goods and services, not just in a specific sector.

 - The Monetary Essence of Inflation: